milkreator/programming/advprog_2020_07/4_messages/README.md

 that's usually predefined and hidden behind the scenes.
 A class normally only implements `__init__()`.

-Once the instance is alive, it carries an internal reference count.
+**Once the instance is alive, it carries an internal reference count**.
 Assignment operations increase the reference count.

 ```
 a = Point(2, 3)     # a: refcount = 1